Photo Credit: Action Edit

 Where to stay in Cape Town, South Africa

-You can check airbnb (negotiate for longer term stays), gumtree (search options are short term, apartment or room rental among others) or via a real estate agent which makes sense if you stay longer and/or share an apartment with other people.
+You can check airbnb (negotiate for longer term stays), gumtree (search options are short term, apartment or room rental among others, but I would only do this once you are here so you can have a look at the apartments) or via a real estate agent which makes sense if you stay longer and/or share an apartment with other people.

-One of the most social places to stay – run by a very passionate and sweet kiteboarder named Rosie – is Rosie’s Kite House.
-I also enjoyed staying in Tabu House which has a very nice living area and other kitesurfers around.
-Another very social place where it’s easy to meet other kitesurfers is Mystic House.
+• One of the most social and lovingly designed places to stay and meet other kiters – run by a very passionate and sweet kiteboarder named Rosie – is Rosie’s Kite House.
+She also has backup power for wifi.

 Where to eat in the Blouberg Area, Cape Town